-Effective June 16, 2014 multiple residences desiring to hold a sale of property of any kind shall obtain a permit at least ten (10 ) days prior to the sale.
+Effective February 24, 2022, residences desiring to hold a sale of property of any kind shall obtain a permit from the Highway Department, 525 Pavement Road.

-For further information, please refer to the Yard Sale section below.
+For further information, please refer to the Yard Sale instructions below.

 The Office of the Town Clerk is considered to be the center of town government.
 This is the office which is responsible for recording activities of the town government and is the repository of the vital documents of its town residents.